SerenaFeng/auto-cliff/README.rst

 .. code-block:: YAML

     # must be provided
-    project: grafana-client
+    project: cliffg-example

     # if not provided, empty
-    summary: a tool used to generate Grafana Dashboard
+    summary: A project to test cliff-generator

     # if not provided, empty
     author: SerenaFeng